brianglass/anastasis/files/ProdigalE.md

 Tone 6.

 As I ponder the multitudes of dreadful things that I have done, wretch that I am, I tremble for the fearful day of judgement.
-But confident in your merciful compassion, like David I cry to you, Â‘Have mercy upon me, O God, in accordance with your great mercyÂ’.
+But confident in your merciful compassion, like David I cry to you, ‘Have mercy upon me, O God, in accordance with your great mercy’.

 ****